Is Christmas at Biltmore worth it? Yes! Explore the best things to do during a Biltmore Christmas from annual passholders and locals.

 And, if you love Biltmore’s history, be sure to visit all of Asheville’s top museums and historic sites.

 3. Spy Stunning Holiday Decor & Christmas Trees

 Did Martha Stewart just vomit all over Biltmore Estate?
 Yes; yes, she did!

 A Biltmore Estate Christmas entails more than 100 intricately decorated trees, 10,000 holiday ornaments, and 100,000 sparkling lights.

-You’ll also spy ribbons, presents, wreaths, garland, and all things candles.
+Spy ribbons, presents, wreaths, garlands, and all things candles.
 The trees are not original to the home, but they sure do add a magical quality.